waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Current Plans & Investigations

-### Current Objective: Investigate the Lake of Rage
+### Current Objective: Investigate Mahogany Town
-*   **Status:** Believed to be accessible via Route 43.
-The path was previously blocked by trainers, but solving the puzzle in the Mahogany Mart is hypothesized to have cleared this blockage.
+*   **Status:** Lance confirmed a mysterious radio broadcast is originating from Mahogany Town, causing the Gyarados rampage.
+This is the location of the Team Rocket hideout.
-*   **Next Step:** Proceed to the gate at Mahogany Town (9, 1) and travel north onto Route 43 to test this hypothesis.
+*   **Next Step:** Travel to Mahogany Town and locate the source of the broadcast.

 ## IV.
 Puzzle Logs

-### Mahogany Mart Puzzle Log
+### Mahogany Town & Route 43 Investigation
 *   **Objective:** Find the secret Team Rocket entrance.
+*   **Initial Hypothesis (Route 43):** The eastern path of Route 43 is the correct way to Mahogany Town.
+*   **Test:** Attempted to pass the Super Nerd at (14, 7).
+*   **Result:** Encountered a dialogue loop that could not be broken by pressing A, B, or stunning the NPC.
+The path is impassable.
+*   **Conclusion:** The eastern path is a dead end for now.
+The western path is the only way forward.
-*   **Final Conclusion:** The puzzle's purpose is not to open a passage *inside* the mart or to the gym.
+*   **Hypothesis (Mahogany Mart):** The puzzle's purpose is not to open a passage *inside* the mart or to the gym.
 Its completion (triggering the bookshelf event, then speaking to the guard) must have triggered an event elsewhere.
-The gym path remains blocked by a Fisher.
-The only remaining possibility is that the path on Route 43 to the Lake of Rage has been cleared.

-## V. Future Development Ideas

-### Agent Ideas
-*   **Repel Advisor:** An agent to recommend when to use a Repel based on party level and goal.
+*   **Current Conclusion:** After speaking with Lance at the Lake of Rage, the next step is to find the source of the radio signal within Mahogany Town.

-## VI.
-Battle Discoveries & Type Chart
+## V. Battle Discoveries & Type Chart

 ### Verified Type Interactions
 *   **Water (Surf) vs. Gyarados (Water/Flying):** Observed as "not very effective".
 This contradicts standard type charts.
 Need to investigate further.

-## Route 43 Investigation Log
-*   **Hypothesis:** The eastern path of Route 43 is the correct way to Mahogany Town.
-*   **Test:** Attempted to pass the Super Nerd at (14, 7).
-*   **Result:** Encountered a dialogue loop that could not be broken by pressing A, B, or stunning the NPC.
-The path is impassable.
-*   **Conclusion:** The eastern path is currently a dead end.
-New plan is to explore the western path of Route 43.